Stories in the sky:

 Selfies from Mars

-Mars is the only planet to be solely inhabited by robots, none of them at the same time.
-Curiosity was the 6th rover to land on the red planet (since 2012).
+Mars is the only planet to be solely inhabited by robots.
+Curiosity, pictured in the header image, was the 6th rover to land on the red planet (since 2012).
 Designed to assess whether Mars ever had an environment able to support small microbial life, Curiosity analyzes samples it has scooped from the soil and drilled from rocks.
 Curiosity is a post- millennial that knows how to take SELFIES!
 It has beamed many selfies back to earth.
 And, all alone on Mars, Curiosity sang Happy Birthday to itself on August 5, 2013, commemorating its 1st birthday (the year after it landed on the planet).

 Message in a Bottle